Stowmarket Chorale aspires to make the joy of great choral music accessible to all in East Anglia, enriching the lives of our singers and community.

-Stowmarket Chorale, formed in 1901, is an ambitious choir which rehearses in Combs, near Stowmarket, on Wednesday evenings between September and July; we usually give three concerts a year.
-We are currently meeting by Zoom on the same evening for singing and social meetings.
+Stowmarket Chorale, formed in 1901, is an ambitious choir which rehearses in Stowmarket, on Wednesday evenings between September and July; we usually give three concerts a year.
+Anyone who wishes to join us should contact our membership secretary by clicking on ‘How to join’ above.

 Director of Music:

-We are delighted to have Terry Waite as our President: he has attended a number of our concerts and we look forward to a long and warm relationship with him, together with our two supportive Vice Presidents, Graham Bishop-Hunt and Dorothy Fisher.
+We are delighted to have Sir Terry Waite KCMG as our President: he has attended a number of our concerts and we have a long-standing and warm relationship with him, together with our two supportive Vice Presidents, Graham Bishop-Hunt and Dorothy Fisher.

 Past presidents have included Imogen Clare Holst CBE and Sir Colin Davis CBE.